20 October 1935: Mao’s Long March ends

-They would have to cross 24 rivers and 18 mountain ranges.
-They were harried not only by Nationalist armies, but also by the various warlords, whose territory they had to cross.
+They would have to cross 24 rivers and 18 mountain ranges and they were harried not only by Nationalist armies, but also by the various warlords, whose territory they had to cross.
 Thousands died from disease and starvation; many more deserted.

-But almost exactly a year later, on 20 October 1935, and after marching some 4,000 miles (accurate figures are hard to come by – Mao himself reckoned on 8,000 miles, which the Chinese government states is “a historic fact and not open to doubt”), the column arrived at the foot of the Great Wall of China
+But almost exactly a year later, on 20 October 1935, and after marching some 4,000 miles (accurate figures are hard to come by; Mao himself reckoned on 8,000 miles, which the Chinese government, obviously, states is “a historic fact and not open to doubt”) the column arrived at the foot of the Great Wall of China

 Mao wrote that the long march had “proclaimed to the world that the Red Army is an army of heroes, while the imperialists and their running dogs, Chiang Kai-shek and his like, are impotent.”